ssuryanarayanan/Qi-Docs/docs/Reading data.rst

     DateTime indexDT = DateTime.Now;
     var  readEvent = _service.FindDistinctValue<TestType, DateTime>(streamId, indexDT, searchMode);

 The next example uses tuples to indicate the index.
-This is useful for stream types with a compound index, such as a DateTime and an Integer. then this call
+Using tuples is useful for stream types with a compound index, such as a DateTime and an Integer.

 ::